logo for my-island-penang.com

 A Penang Celebration

 The Penang Lion dance is part of Penang Chinese Festival and Culture.
 It has come to signify beauty, art, tradition and culture.
 The vigour, beauty and rhythms of these dances have attracted lots of participation from both young and old.
-Locals and visitors alike never failed to throng nearer when they heard the drums, cymbals and gongs.
-I watched this Lion Dance performance with delight recently in the Street of Khoo Kongsi in Penang.

 Each time I see a Lion Dance, it brought back memories.
 Memories that never to forget where we originated.
 And I am glad, it was not forgotten by the younger generation too in Penang Lion Dance.